preservim/nerdtree/README.markdown

 * [scrooloose/nerdtree-project-plugin](https://github.com/scrooloose/nerdtree-project-plugin): Saves and restores the state of the NERDTree between sessions.
 * [PhilRunninger/nerdtree-buffer-ops](https://github.com/PhilRunninger/nerdtree-buffer-ops): 1) Highlights open files in a different color.
 2) Closes a buffer directly from NERDTree.
 * [PhilRunninger/nerdtree-visual-selection](https://github.com/PhilRunninger/nerdtree-visual-selection): Enables NERDTree to open, delete, move, or copy multiple Visually-selected files at once.
-* [jistr/vim-nerdtree-tabs](https://github.com/jistr/vim-nerdtree-tabs): Maintains a single NERDTree window on all tabs.

 If any others should be listed, mention them in an issue or pull request.